 As a student, I was befriended by a local bank manager who took pity on a young shooter far from home.
-He too had a bottle-of-whisky shoot by the river Soar.
-We planned each trip well in advance and on the big day, always a Saturday, he drove us down to the small farm where I was proud to open, with the sacred key, the gate to paradise.
+He had a small shoot by the river Soar.
 With his son and two lively springers, we marched up and down the rough hedges.
 A rabbit might pop out and, rarely, a pheasant sprang chortling.
-Sometimes we attempted to drive a small covey of partridges, an enormously complicated manoeuvre, with two bellying in behind the far hedge and one sent to flush the birds.
-It hardly ever went the right way, but when they did ? what joy!
+Sometimes we attempted to drive a small covey of partridges.
 At dusk we hid by the river, for one or two mallard usually dropped in.

 What happened?
 Driven shooting, suddenly, became available to all.
-Cheap, sound, imported guns flooded the market, so there was an alternative to unaffordable Best English or cheap Belgian.
+Cheap, sound, imported guns flooded the market.
 We learned how to rear gamebirds in our spare time.
 We became a little wealthier, while the social revolution meant that driven shooting was no longer exclusive to the toffs.
 Farmers combined six excellent roughshoots into one indifferent driven shoot, shot over maybe half a dozen times a year and left alone for the rest of it.
-The many weekends we used to go out for a few for the pot, have some fun and initiated our children into the sport were no more.
-The six fields that had been our sporting world since Grandad?s day were now sucked into the maw of the driven shoot, to be walked over, maybe twice a year, by a flanker with a white flag.
-All our sport was lost.

 I see this as a thoroughly retrograde step.
 The countryside with no room for a roughshoot is a poor sort of place, the rich diversity is lost, the grass roots of the sport are forgotten.
-The modern boy is presented with a 20-bore and stands at a peg.
-He knows not a jay as it flits by, nor sees the questing snout of a cocker as the bird is flushed, and is oblivious to the fine shooting of the man two down the line.
-He has not the grounding.
-It is like buying a child a violin and putting him in the front rank of the Royal Philharmonic.
+The modern young Gun is presented with a 20-bore and stands at a peg.

-Most importantly, it makes room for a youngster to have a chance at sport without a millionaire parent, and that gets my vote.
-What?s more, the gun left you by your grandfather, which fires the open barrel first, enjoys a new lease of life doing that for which it was designed.
+Roughshooting makes room for a youngster to have a chance at sport without a millionaire parent, and that gets my vote.
+What’s more, the gun left you by your grandfather, which fires the open barrel first, enjoys a new lease of life doing that for which it was designed.